 As investors, we want companies that are not only profitable under GAAP but also have strong cash flow.
 (I will omit the gory details, but a company can be GAAP-profitable but strapped for cash.)
 I find a graph or chart of the company’s cashflow and make a subjective assessment.

-In the low-interest-rate world of the past few years, average D/E ratios are often in the 1-to-1 range.
+In the low-interest-rate world of the past few years, many companies have taken on more debt because it has been so cheap to do so.
+Average D/C ratios are often in the 50% range, meaning that half the company’s total capital is debt.
 The scoring system places that value in the middle, then awards more points for lower debt ratios and fewer points for higher debt ratios.

 Finally, we look at a few things that don’t fall neatly into the earlier categories.